Synthetic Cannabinoids Misuse: Spice and K2

-Legality of Spice and K2
+Are Spice and K2 Legal?

 There has been quite a bit of controversy surrounding the legality of K2 and other synthetic cannabinoids since they started to become popular.
 Initially, products were sold over the counter at establishments like gas stations and head shops with labels indicating that they were “not for human consumption,” but this was more an exploitation of a legal loophole than anything else.

 Labels also indicated that the products contained natural material, but this was misleading, as the only natural material was the plants that the active substance was sprayed onto.
-The mind-altering effects experienced by users was a byproduct of the synthetic substance alone, as the plant material played no role in that regard.
+The mind-altering effects experienced by users were a byproduct of the synthetic substance alone, as the plant material played no role in that regard.
 The once-easy access to the drug likely played a role in people regarding it as safe for consumption, even though this was not the case.

 The DEA executed an emergency order to classify a multitude of chemicals commonly found in synthetic cannabinoids as Schedule I substances in 2010, though the order was temporary.
 March 2011 saw the organization publish a final and permanent order to place five different synthetic cannabinoids under Schedule I. This was done in an effort to avoid an imminent hazard to public safety.

 However, the manufacture of synthetic cannabinoids is difficult to regulate.
 K2 and other products are often purchased online, making distributors more elusive.
 There are several websites based in China that sell synthetic cannabinoids, according to NIDA.

 K2 seems to be a rather popular drug among young people.
 A 2016 survey found that nearly 3 percent of 8th graders reported using the drug within the past year.
 The rate of use appeared to increase with age, as more than 3 percent of high school seniors reported using K2 in the last year in the same survey, according to NIDA.